guariglia/HDA/readme.md

 ## About this project 📽️
 This project is prepared for the MSc Health Data Analytics Research Project.
 This study predicts hourly text volume data on a digital mental health service using calendar and external predictors.

+The repository provides access and brief explanation of the code used in this project.
+The project was performed on Imperial's HPC and used R version 3.6.0 and Python 3.8.8.
 Full methods and description of data collection are included in the dissertation.

-The project was performed on Imperial's HPC and used R version 3.6.0 and Python 3.8.8.
+Below, details are provided of:
+* Project Team
+* Key Files
+* Key Scripts
+* Getting Started
+* HPC Folder Structure
+* Package Prerequisites
+* Installation
+* Preparation and running the pipeline

 ## Project team 🧑‍🤝‍🧑
-This was an individual project by, CID: 01906946
+This was an individual project by CID 01906946

 ## Key Files 📂